Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 As user u2, grant the SELECT privilege on u1.t to u3.

-As user u3, verify that that the user can select on the table u1.t.
+As user u3, verify that that the user `u2` can select from the table `u1.t`.

 `select * from u1.t;`{{execute}}